 The fuel tap [3] is located at the front of the motorcycle on the left side of the tank.

-Opening the fuel tap:Turn the knob all the way to the left.
-Turn the knob all the way to the right.
+Opening the fuel tap: Turn the knob all the way to the left.
+Closing the fuel tap: Turn the knob all the way to the right.